Citation, DOI and article data

 - gouty nephropathy

 The primary risk factor is hyperuricemia, although only a small proportion of patients with hyperuricemia develop gout, often taking 20 to 30 years to develop.
-The two mechanisms by which hyperuricemia can develop are either undersecretion of uric acid by the kidneys (most common) or overproduction of uric acid (only 10% of cases).
+There are two mechanisms by which hyperuricemia can develop:

-The reason gout is uncommon in premenopausal women is thought to be due to oestrodiol having a urate-lowering effect 13.
+The reason gout is uncommon in premenopausal women is thought to be due to estradiol having a urate-lowering effect 13.

 Usually, has an asymmetrical polyarticular distribution: